-Under the “Gateway” column, you can see your Default Gateway IP (10.0.0.1 in my case) for each interface (Iface) – ethernet (eth0) and WiFi (wlan0).
-Write down your default gateway IP, we will need it later.
+Under the “Gateway” column, you can see your default gateway IP (10.0.0.1 in my case).
+The “Iface” column lists the names for each connection – ethernet (eth0) and WiFi (wlan0).
+Write down your default gateway IP, we’ll need it in a minute.

 Now we need to find out the IP addresses of your domain name servers.
-Your Pi sends the domain names you enter into your browser (i.e. www.google.com) to domain name servers, which then converts them to IP addresses (i.e. 18.104.22.168) that your Pi can use to directly access the website’s server.
-Enter cat /etc/resolv.conf at the command prompt to find the list of domain name servers your Pi uses:
+Your Pi sends the domain names you enter into your browser (i.e. www.google.com) to domain name servers, which convert the domain names to IP addresses (i.e. 188.8.131.52).
+Your Pi then uses the IP address to access the website’s server.

 Copy these IP addresses to a text editor on your PC or write them down for later.

 Now we’re ready to configure the network settings.
 By default the Pi is configured with a dynamic IP address.
-To give it a static IP, we need to add our desired static IP, our default gateway IP, and our static domain name servers IP addresses to the dhcpcd.conf file.
+To assign it a static IP address, you need to add your static IP, default gateway IP, and domain name servers to the dhcpcd.conf file.

-Now, without changing anything else in the file, add this code to the end of the /etc/dhcpcd.conf file, replacing the IP addresses with your own IP addresses found above:
+Now, without changing anything else in the file, add this code at the bottom of the dhcpcd.conf file, replacing the IP addresses with your own IP addresses found above:

-- static ip_address= This is the static IP address you will use to SSH or remotely connect to your Pi.
+static ip_address: This is the static IP address you’ll use to SSH or remotely connect to your Pi.
 Take your default gateway IP (found in the steps above), and change the last number to any other number between 0 and 255.

-- static domain_name_servers= These are the IP’s we found in the /etc/resolv.conf file above.
-Seperate each IP with a single space.
+static domain_name_servers: These are the IP’s we found in the resolv.conf file above.
+Separate each IP with a single space.